-30 The same offline method was used to calculate the effect of reflective pavement, as where Δa is citywide albedo change associated with the use of reflective pavement.
-Only impervious surface in each urban land unit is considered to convert into reflective pavement.
+The same offline method was used to calculate the effect of reflective pavement as where $\Delta a$ is the citywide albedo change associated with the use of reflective pavement.
+Only the impervious surface in each urban land unit is considered for conversion into reflective pavement.
 We increased the pavement albedo from the default value of 0.13 to 0.25 as recommended by Akbari et al. (2012).
 The areal fraction of pavement was on average 20.2%.
 The average citywide albedo of the 57 cities was increased by 0.04.
 In order to further confirm the validity of the offline method, we conducted another side simulation to directly simulate the cooling benefits of reflective pavements under current climate.
-In this simulation, the albedo of impervious surface in each urban land unit of the 57 cities were raised to 0.25.
+In this simulation, the albedos of impervious surface in each urban land unit of the 57 cities were raised to 0.25.

-$$\delta T = -\frac{\lambda_0}{1+f} (\Delta a) K{\downarrow} \tag{6}$$
+$$\delta T = -\frac{\lambda_0}{1+f} \left(\Delta a\right) K{\downarrow},\tag{6}$$

-3 Results and Discussion
+3 Results and discussion